Particular/docs.particular.net/nservicebus/azure-service-bus/index.md

  - samples/azure/azure-service-bus
 ---

 [Azure Service Bus (ASB)](https://azure.microsoft.com/en-us/services/service-bus/) is a messaging service hosted on the Azure platform, that allows for exchanging messages between various applications in a loosely coupled fashion.
-ASB Queues offer FIFO (First In, First Out) guaranteed message delivery, and support a range of standard protocols (REST, AMQP, WS*) and APIs (to put/pull messages on/off the queue).
+ASB Queues offer ["First In, First Out" (FIFO)](https://en.wikipedia.org/wiki/FIFO_(computing_and_electronics)) guaranteed message delivery, and support a range of standard protocols (REST, AMQP, WS*) and APIs (to put/pull messages on/off the queue).
 ASB Topics deliver messages to multiple subscribers and allow to use fan-out pattern to deliver messages to downstream systems.

 NServiceBus is an abstraction over ASB.
 It takes advantage of ASB's built-in features, such as message batching and deferred messages.
 It also provides higher-level, convenient API for programmers on top of ASB.